Patients

 Enlarge image

-This chapter contains general information about locally-advanced kidney cancer.
+This chapter contains general information about metastatic kidney cancer.
 It is not a substitute for professional medical advice or treatment.
 Always consult your doctor or healthcare provider for guidance on your individual medical situation.

-Last updated: May 2025
+Last updated: September 2025

 Where am I in my journey?